rust-lang/book/src/ch17-05-traits-for-async.md

 However, most types are perfectly safe to move around, even if they happen to be behind a `Pin` pointer.
 We only need to think about pinning when items have internal references.
-Primitive values like numbers and booleans do not have any internal structure like that, so they are obviously safe.
+Primitive values like numbers and booleans do not have any internal structure like that, so they’re obviously safe.
 Neither do most types you normally work with in Rust.
-A `Vec`, for example, does not have any internal references it needs to keep up to date this way, so you can move it around without worrying.
-If you have a `Pin<Vec<String>>`, you would have to do everything via the safe but restrictive APIs provided by `Pin`, even though a `Vec<String>` is always safe to move if there are no other references to it.
-We need a way to tell the compiler that it is actually just fine to move items around in cases like these.
+A `Vec`, for example, doesn’t have any internal references it needs to keep up to date this way, so you can move it around without worrying.
+If you have a `Pin<Vec<String>>`, you’d have to do everything via the safe but restrictive APIs provided by `Pin`, even though a `Vec<String>` is always safe to move if there are no other references to it.
+We need a way to tell the compiler that it’s actually just fine to move items around in cases like these.
 For that, we have `Unpin`.

 `Unpin` is a marker trait, like `Send` and `Sync`, which we saw in Chapter 16.
 Recall that marker traits have no functionality of their own.
-They exist only to tell the compiler that it is safe to use the type which implements a given trait in a particular context. `Unpin` informs the compiler that a given type does *not* need to uphold any particular guarantees about whether the value in question can be moved.
+They exist only to tell the compiler that it’s safe to use the type which implements a given trait in a particular context. `Unpin` informs the compiler that a given type does *not* need to uphold any particular guarantees about whether the value in question can be moved.